Terminology and Types of Rashes

 - Raised – this means you can feel a bump when you rub your fingers over the rash.

 - Flat – opposite of raised.
-The bumps are flush with the skin and can’t be felt.
+The rash is flush with the skin and can’t be felt.

 - Lacy – this looks as if someone placed a piece of fancy lace material over the skin and then removed it, leaving a red imprint of the lace on the skin.